ARTS-Laboratory/high-rate-structural-model-updating-with-LEMP/README.md

-# high-rate-structural-model-updating-with-LEMP
+# High-Rate Structural Model Updating with LEMP
-A high-rate structural model updating methodology using the local modification procedure (LEMP)
+A high-rate structural model updating methodology using the local modification procedure (LEMP).